Theatre Royal, Plymouth: The Lyric (the main auditorium)

 The Lyric seats 1,315 but has a unique ability to compress the auditorium, creating a more intimate performance space of 787.
 It has a steep auditorium with two galleries and very large proscenium arch.
 The range of work presented and produced is extensive and includes major touring drama and musical productions, as well as leading opera and dance companies (including the Birmingham Royal Ballet, the Rambert Dance Company, Glyndebourne on Tour and the Welsh National Opera).

-In 2019, The SpongeBob Musical was filmed for television in front of a live audience at the Theatre Royal Plymouth.
+The Theatre Royal Plymouth has also been used as a venue for televised stage productions.
+In 2019, The SpongeBob Musical was filmed at the theatre in front of a live audience for television broadcast.
+In 2021, the venue was used again for the filming of the CBeebies Christmas pantomime The Night Before Christmas, which was produced as a festive television special.

 The Lyric also produces its own drama and musical productions each year, usually with commercial or subsidised partners.

 The Drum

 The Drum (capacity – 200) specialises in the production of new plays and has a good reputation for its innovative programme.
 It won the Peter Brook Empty Space Award in 2007.
 It often collaborates with other subsidised companies and venues such as the Royal Court, ATC, the Lyric Hammersmith, the Bush Theatre, Frantic Assembly, Hampstead Theatre, Paines Plough, the Traverse Theatre and the Tron Glasgow.